techniixdotcom/niix-messenger/README.md

 The repository includes a self-contained build script that downloads its own JDK, Gradle and Android SDK into a local folder (no system installation required).

-**Signing a release build.** A release APK must be signed with your own key, which only you should ever hold:
+**Signing a release build.** A release APK must be signed with your own key:

 ```
 keytool -genkeypair -v -storetype PKCS12 \